The Committee (A committee of members of Riot Korea and KeSPA) have posted an update regarding the ongoing Griffin controversy.

 Riot Korea has penalized Griffin with a fine of 100,000,000 Won, which is approximately 85,000 USD.
 However, Riot Korea admitted its failure to take into consideration recent news of Kanavi’s unfair contract with Griffin.
 Riot Korea believes that Still8 is responsible for the current situation.

 Riot Korea continued that “Still8 will be required to fully reveal their managerial relationship between themselves and Griffin.
-The current management must be replaced with a new one and all stocks the current management hold over Still8/Griffin must be sold.
+The current management must be replaced with a new one and all ownership the current management hold with Still8/Griffin must be given up.
 This must take place before the beginning of the Promotion Tournament for 2020 LCK Summer Split.”

 Riot Korea warned that failure to ensure this will result in Griffin being automatically stripped of their right to compete in the LCK and Challengers Korea.